-You survived the wait!
-I’ve been teasing for the last 3 weeks, building up to the unveiling of Structures of Equality.
-Last week, you got a sneak peek.
-Today, you get a full introduction.
+You survived the wait while we’ve been building up to the unveiling of Structures of Equality (SoE).
+In my last blog, you got a sneak peek.
+Today, you get the full introduction.

 A Quick Recap

 I created Structures of Equality when I became frustrated with common word problem solving approaches.
-In my blog 2 weeks ago, we delved into 4 strategies, their advantages, and disadvantages.
+There are a few, common, traditional approaches to solving math word problems, each with their own advantages and disadvantages

-One of the most effective strategies discussed was bar models.
+One of the most effective strategies I used in the classroom was bar models.
 But even they have limitations.
 It’s possible a student can create a bar model and not fully grasp the context of a story problem.
 I knew the missing piece was a reading comprehension tool that would address this issue.

 In addition to bar models, another approach with many merits is Cognitively Guided Instruction (CGI).
-The barrier for me was that there were so many problem types, I sometimes found it confusing to pick a model.
+The barrier for me was there are so many problem types, I sometimes found it confusing to pick a model.

 So I took the best of both, along with a few other elements, and created Structures of Equality.
 I don’t often call things groundbreaking, but I truly think they are.